coala/coala/docs/Developers/Writing_Native_Bears.rst

 What is a bear?
 ---------------

-A bear is meant to do some analysis on source code.
+A bear is meant to do some analysis on the source code.
 The source code will be provided by coala so the bear doesn't have to care where it comes from or where it goes.

 There are two kinds of bears:

 - LocalBears, which only perform analysis on each file itself
-- GlobalBears, which are project wide, like the GitCommitBear
+- GlobalBears, which are project-wide, like the GitCommitBear

-A bear can communicate with the user via two ways:
+A bear can communicate with the user in two ways:

 -  Via log messages
 -  Via results

-Log messages will be logged according to the users settings and are usually used if something goes wrong.
-However you can use debug for providing development related debug information since it will not be shown to the user by default.
+Log messages will be logged according to the user's settings and are usually used if something goes wrong.
+However, you can use debug for providing development related debug information since it will not be shown to the user by default.
 If error/failure messages are used, the bear is expected not to continue analysis.